Lan Leist KC Criminal Barrister

 R v N (Bradford Crown Court) – Murder

-Instructed as Junior to Mr. Countenay Griffiths QC in a 3 month murder trial for the first defendant.
+Instructed as Junior to Mr. Courtenay Griffiths KC in a 3-month murder trial for the first defendant.
 The client, alongside his 4 brothers was charged with the murder of his cousin following long-standing familial breakdown.
-The ca concerned extensive cross examination of a number of witnesses, including experts about sustained defensive injuries to the defendant.
-The case was reported nationally, including the BBC and Daily Mail.
+The ca concerned extensive cross examination of several witnesses, including experts about sustained defensive injuries

 R v A (Birmingham Crown Court) – Attempt Murder